This is the third post in a four-part series on taking the leap to go on camera to market your business.

 A script is helps arrange thoughts which would otherwise become like bits of paper in a hurricane when you step in front of the lens.
 Also, when you are more prepared to speak in a video, armed with guiding points, you are far less likely to give into the paralysis of fear.

-Remember what we mentioned earlier about Carefully plan your script, filming schedule, and the logistics of the filming process ahead of time so that you have nothing to worry about.
+Just remember to carefully plan your script, filming schedule and logistics of the filming process, so you have nothing to worry about.